• Skip to primary navigation

 Jump to Tutorial Jump to Video Print

 These DIY Candles made from soy wax and essential oils were easy to make and are perfect for Christmas neighbor gifts!
-They are fun to customize with vinyl labels and your favorite scents.
+They are easy to customize with vinyl labels and your favorite scents.

 White scented soy wax candle in a small baby food jar decorated with vinyl label 'Merry & Bright' and Christmas trim